Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses: Effects of thermal fluctuations and additional couplings

+The increase of $\Delta$ at low $T$ eventually destroys LRO in favor of a spin glass, in what we expect to be a first-order phase transition.
+The freezing transition of the (Heisenberg) spin glass is, in contrast, most likely continuous.
+However, the nature of the latter remains a divisive issue to date with two opposing theories.
+One advocates that isotropic Heisenberg systems in fact display two glass transitions due to a decoupling between the scalar spin chirality and continuous spin degrees of freedom at large length scales.
+Upon cooling, the former would freeze before the latter, and an intermediate ``chiral glass phase" would arise above the spin glass phase \cite{Kawamura2011,Ogawa2020}.
+The second theory denies this spin-chirality decoupling and defends that both degrees of freedom freeze at the same temperature in what may be a Berezinskii-Kosterlitz-Thouless transition \cite{Campos2006,Lee2007,Fernandez2009}.

-The fact that thermal fluctuations or additional couplings gap out the spiral contour also has implications for the Friedel-like oscillations we described in Sec.~\ref{subsec:textures}.
+The fact that thermal fluctuations or additional couplings gap out the spiral contour also has implications for the Friedel-like oscillations we described in Sec.~\ref{subsec:textures} in both two and three dimensions.
 First, the finite energy of the excitations implies that the out-of-plane texture does not emerge for arbitrarily weak perturbations, but only beyond a finite strength of individual defects, see Appendix~\ref{app:linresp}.
 Second, we expect this texture to be damped and follow an exponential rather than a power-law decay.
 This, of course, does not preclude the experimental observation of such oscillations.

-In three space dimensions, the main difference is that magnetic LRO is more stable and possible at $T>0$.
-Hence, the destruction of LRO in favor of a glass will generically happen at a finite defect concentration.
-In contrast, small disorder will induce a competition between different ordered phases whose character depends on the lattice and defect type, Fig.~\ref{fig:pds}(b).